arivappa68/dvorakchat/README.md

 ### Initialization
 ---
-Started in regards of hackoverflow hackathon in our college.
+Started in regards to hackoverflow hackathon in our college.
 ```shell
 Team Name: ERROR
 Team Members: Wasim Roshan M